I am dead! And working through a medium, hence this dreadful handwriting. The girl is very young

 The churchyard behind the house, thought Milton, anxious as if the stranger might somehow overhear the unbidden thought.
 Lockwood Corner.
 "I still can't tell you when.
 Please, it really would be best if you didn't come."

 But the man had turned to walk away, vanishing into the shadows of the trees.
-The wolfhound, grey as smoke, padded obediently after.
+The wolfhound, grey as smoke, looked one last time at Milton before padding obediently after.
+That creature was no dog - a human intelligence had looked out from behind those eyes.

 "At least let her family be!"
 Reverend Milton called after them.
 "Haven't you caused enough suffering?"